 Is there such a policy with Arab Barometer?
 If yes, is it an aim of this small project to document small errors in the files for a new version SPSS file release?
 How about clarifications for the documentation of the already released files?

-Arab Barometer team please comment or discuss in call
+Arab Barometer team please comment or discuss in a call

 Specific questions

-When answered and cleared, these will be moved to the 3.4 Technical Report.
+Once answered and cleared, these will be moved to the Technical Report.

 Daniel: > My general impression is that it is far more difficult to find variables than in Afrobarometer or Eurobarometer, because neither the question labels or the question numbers appear to be fully in harmony.
 However, the actual (SPSS) variable names (like q101) appear to be far more consistent.
 If there is any recorded practice here, then we could really speed up the process.
 With Eurobarometer and Afrobarometer we really relied on a lot of string processing with the labels.
 The labels seem a bit more messy in Afrobarometer, but the actual file organization is better.

-I also have a question mark if we should aim at first go to include Wave I. It appears to be have quiet a few differences from waves II-V.
+I also have a question mark if we should aim at first go to include Wave I. It appears to have quite a few differences from waves II-V.

-I am wondering if you have written guideliness on using / labelling / coding various forms of missing data (don’t know, refused, question filter out.)
+I am wondering if you have written guidelines on using / labelling / coding various forms of missing data (don’t know, refused, question filter out.)
 I think that the three survey programs have very different issues.
 GESIS produces the most consistent missing data labelling, but when it fails, failure is costly.
 Afrobarometer has consistent labelling, but inconsistent coding in SPSS. (for example na_range and na_labels contradict in the SPSS coding.)
 Arab Barometer appears to use a lot more labels than GESIS or Afrobarometer.
 I cannot yet form an opinion on file coding level.

 Date